-Oat bran and whole oats are used for heart disease and high cholesterol.
-They are also used for high blood pressure, diabetes, cancer, dry skin, and many other conditions, but there is no good scientific evidence to support these other uses.
+Oat bran and whole oats are used for heart disease, high cholesterol, and diabetes.
+They are also used for high blood pressure, cancer, dry skin, and many other conditions, but there is no good scientific evidence to support these other uses.

-Uses & Effectiveness ?
+Uses & Effectiveness

 Likely Effective for

 - Heart disease.
 Oats contain fiber.
 Eating a diet high in fiber, such as 3.6 grams of oats daily, reduces the risk for heart disease.

 - High cholesterol.
 Eating oats, oat bran, and other soluble fibers can somewhat reduce total and low-density lipoprotein (LDL or "bad") cholesterol when consumed as part of a diet low in saturated fat.